Sam-Max/plugin.video.jacktook/README.md

 4. You can deploy/install on a remote server (instructions more below) the TorrServer Engine (torrent client that uses Jacktorr Addon).
 After that, you need to configure Jacktorr Addon with the TorrServer Engine IP/Domain and Port.
 5. You can deploy/install on a remote server (instructions more below) the Torrest Engine (torrent client that uses Torrest Addon).
 After that, you need to configure Torrest Addon with the Torrest Engine IP/Domain and Port.
 5. To use TMDB Helper Addon use: [jacktook.select.json](https://raw.githubusercontent.com/Sam-Max/plugin.video.jacktook/master/jacktook.select.json)

+## How to configure Torrentio/Elfhosted:
+The host url for Torrentio is: `https://torrentio.strem.fun/` and for Elfhosted: `https://torrentio.elfhosted.com/`

 ## How to run Jackett service using Docker: